iaoverman/hello-world/README.md

 Project 4 for PHP (zip file) is a concert ticket ordering and reports system with everything except an actual credit card interation.
 Again, I don't remember if there is environment set up that needs to be done to view the working final product.

+## UIUX

+Arte del Mundo was the first website I built.
+It wasn't good, I was just demonstrating skills.
+In a later class I reworked the homepage to be better in terms of looks and accessibility.
+That reworked homepage is the best example I still have from my UIUX class.
+It is under project3-ArteDelMundo.